Speeding Ticket Penalties

 All speeding tickets have hidden penalties that the police nor the courts are obligated to tell you about including;

-- Fines that increase with the amount of speed.
+- fines that increase with the amount of speed.

-- Demerit Points for any speed over 15km/h.
+- demerit points for any speed over 15km/h.

-- Possible driver licence suspensions.
+- driver licence suspensions.

-- Possible insurance increases.
+- possible insurance increases.

-- Affects on employment for commercial or professional drivers.
+- employment for commercial or professional drivers.

-- Jail for high speeds
+- jail for high speeds

 Insurance Implications

-If you pay or are convicted of speeding the ticket goes on your driving and insurance record for three (3) years.
+If you pay or are convicted of speeding, the ticket goes on your driving and insurance record for three (3) years.

 Drivers Records

 Driving records are available to any person, insurance companies or employer from the Ministry of Transportation.
-Anyone can access a driving record if they know the drivers licence number.

 When applying for jobs many employers will obtain a copy of the abstract to determine driving risk.
-Convictions for speeding and traffic tickets can affect your employment.